OrdnanceProject/Ordnance/README.md

 Jump height
 etc.

-Usable weapons change with the delivery forcing you to change up your combat style
+Usable weapons change from delivery to delivery forcing you to change up your combat style each level.